-On March 23rd 2002 a crew was involved in a accident on the upper Potomac.
-A local high school crew, made up of 4th year rowers and an experienced coxswain, collided with a large buoy, swamped, and split the hull.
-Although the current was moving at a swifter pace than normal and wind was steady with slightly higher gusts, the conditions were not unusual for high school crews to be rowing under and were not considered treacherous.
+On March 23rd, 2002 a crew was involved in an accident on the upper Potomac.
+A local high school crew made up of 4th-year rowers and an experienced coxswain, collided with a large buoy, swamped, and split the hull.
+Although the current was moving at a swifter pace than normal and the wind was steady with slightly higher gusts, the conditions were not unusual for high school crews to be rowing under and were not considered treacherous.
 A high school regatta was underway less than a mile farther downstream.
-What caused the accident is merely a chain reaction of events that put nine young women into 45 degree water in mere minutes.
-As the event is described below and you look at the pictures, there are several important points to be made: 1) even with proper precautions and safety procedures being followed, accidents can still occur and, 2) that being prepared both in terms of equipment and education is crucial to the successful resolution and the safety of those involved.
-The quick actions taken by the coaches at hand, and the preparedness and knowledge of those assiting after the fact saved the day.
+What caused the accident is merely a chain reaction of events that put nine young women into 45-degree water in mere minutes.
+As the event is described below and you look at the pictures, there are several important points to be made: 1) even with proper precautions and safety procedures being followed, accidents can still occur and, 2) being prepared both in terms of equipment and education is crucial to the successful resolution and the safety of those involved.
+The quick actions taken by the coaches at hand, and the preparedness and knowledge of those assisting after the fact saved the day.
 Furthermore, proper education of both rowers and coxswains in how to handle an emergency situation is critical.

 A brief Explanation of What happened

-The lead shell completed it’s turn with a position and point that would carry it to the outside of the buoy and into the center of the river.
-As the crew sat awaiting further directions the current began moving the shell down stream.
+The lead shell completed its turn with a position and point that would carry it to the outside of the buoy and into the center of the river.
+As the crew sat awaiting further directions the current began moving the shell downstream.
 The current pulled and repositioned the shell so that it was no longer parallel to the shore and into the path of the buoy just downstream.
-As the coaches advised the crew to alter their course and row out and away from the buoy a gust of wind picked up and began moving they shell faster down stream.
-The crew, as it realized it’s predicament, did not have time to react and properly avoid the buoy.
-The shell switfly contacted this large buoy (drawn almost magnetically) and began to tip.
-The force of the water pushing the shell into the buoy caused the buoy to start to sink and push against the hull.
+As the coaches advised the crew to alter their course and row out and away from the buoy a gust of wind picked up and began moving the shell faster downstream.
+The crew, as it realized its predicament, did not have time to react and properly avoid the buoy.
+The shell swiftly contacted this large buoy (drawn almost magnetically) and began to tip.
+The force of the water pushing the shell into the buoy caused the buoy to start to sink and push back against the hull.
 The gunnel opposite the buoy went below the water line and the shell began to swamp.
-The shell then bbuckled and the young women were in the water.
+The shell then buckled and snapped in half, and the young women were in the water.
 This whole situation developed and executed in not more than 2 minutes time from the point of turning.

-As it became apparent that the shell was in danger, the coaches began radioing for help.
+As it became apparent that the shell was in danger, the coaches began radioing coaches involved in the scrimmage downstream for help.
+Since marine radios were in standard use at the time, and channels used by different crews shared between teams, the coaches were able to make quick contact with those involved with the scrimmage.
+They were notified that help was on its way in the form of multiple safety launches and coaches.
 After the shell swamped the coaches immediately moved in and began reassuring the crew and pulling them from the water.
 Equipment was ignored.
 The young women of the crew followed procedure and stayed with the boat, pulling themselves onto the overturned hull.
-Several members kept ahold of the coxswain (bundled up in many layers), and assisted each other into the launch as it became their turn.
-By the time the crew was out of the water and the launch had been turned to head for the nearest boathouse, other coaches launches from had arrived and began helping.
-Time in the water at tge outside was approximately 2 minutes.
+Several members kept ahold of the coxswain (bundled up in many layers) and assisted each other into the launch as it became their turn.
+By the time the crew was out of the water and the launch had been turned to head for the nearest boathouse, other coaching launches had arrived and begun helping.
+Time in the water at outside was approximately 2 minutes.